Our ESG commitment

-ESG responsibilities are core to GreenLight’s purpose
+ESG responsibilities are core to GreenLight Bio’s purpose

-We harness the power of biology to meet the needs of the human race, plants, animals, and the planet.
+We harness the power of biology to meet the needs of growers, animals, and the planet.
+Our investors, partners, and team share this purpose and are committed to delivering benefits and returns that are sustainable over the long term.

 We believe in doing the right thing to meet our environmental, social, and governance responsibilities.